3 Days in Amsterdam Itinerary| Amsterdam City Break Travel Guide

 Seated right behind or in front of the Rijksmuseum and where the iAmsterdam sign use to be (depending on which direction you are coming from) is the Van Gogh Museum.

-Although the Van Gogh Museum is not the biggest one you’d find, the artworks inside include those of famous artists like Manet, Monet, and Matisse, make it one of those absolute must-visit Amsterdam attractions.
+Although the museum is not the biggest one you’d find, this Amsterdam attraction is still worth visiting as the artworks inside include those of famous artists like Manet, Monet, and Matisse, make it one of those absolute must-visit Amsterdam attractions.

 If you have already visited the Rijksmuseum and iAmsterdam sign, then the Van Gogh Museum is another excellent place to see in Amsterdam.
 Get your tickets here for the Van Gogh Museum.

-Browse the flowers at the Amsterdam Flower Market
+Browse the flowers at the Bloemenmarkt – Amsterdam Flower Market

 Ensure you ask the vendor to check if you‘re allowed to take a particular flower variety back home as some flowers are not allowed outside of the EU.

 Another top thing to do in Amsterdam is to hire a bike and explore the city.
+There are plenty of rental bike shops dotted around the city.
 You’ll feel like a local as you whiz along the canals, just remember to ring your bell for people walking in the streets to avoid accidents.

 You can even do actual bike tours in Amsterdam with a local– This is great for getting around and is one of the best things to do in Amsterdam.